brandur/sorg/content/drafts/postgres-default.md

 ```

 The SQL looks so similar as to be almost identical, but
-where the previous operation was trivial, this one requires
+where the previous operation was trivial, this one is
+infinitely more expensive in that it now requires a full
-a full rewrite of the table and all its indexes.
-Because
+rewrite of the table and all its indexes.
+Because there's
-there's now a non-null value involved, the database ensures
+now a non-null value involved, the database ensures data
-data integrity by going back and injecting it for every
+integrity by going back and injecting it into every
-existing row, which is very expensive work.
+existing row.

 Despite that expense, Postgres is still capable of doing
 the rewrite efficiently, and on smaller databases it'll